 Housing costs in Medway are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Medway is a decidedly white-collar town, with fully 86.31% of the workforce employed in white-collar jobs, well above the national average.
+Medway is a decidedly white-collar town, with fully 86.68% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Medway is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Medway who work in management occupations (16.20%), office and administrative support (10.13%), and sales jobs (9.91%).
+There are especially a lot of people living in Medway who work in management occupations (16.04%), sales jobs (9.72%), and office and administrative support (9.46%).

 Also of interest is that Medway has more people living here who work in computers and math than 95% of the places in the US.

-Medway is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Medway is a great place for families with children to consider.
+First of all, many other families with children live here, making Medway a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Medway has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Medway’s overall crime rate is lower than average for the country.

 Even though Medway is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The people who call Medway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medway residents report their race to be White, followed by Asian.
-Important ancestries of people in Medway include Irish, Italian, English, German, and French Canadian.
+Important ancestries of people in Medway include Irish, Italian, English, German, and French.

 The most common language spoken in Medway is English.
 Other important languages spoken here include French and Spanish.